-The LCC25 controller, sold below, provides active DC offset compensation, while applying an AC voltage (0 to 25 V{rms}).
-The DC offset compensation automatically zeros the DC bias across the LC device in order to counteract the buildup of charges.
-It is fully compatible with all of the liquid crystal retarders sold by Thorlabs.
+The LCC25 and KLC101 liquid crystal controllers provide active DC offset compensation while applying an AC voltage (0 to 25 V{rms}).
+The DC offset compensation automatically zeros the DC bias across the LC device in order to counteract the buildup of charge.